 I am working toward PSLF and every year when I re-renew for a suitable payment plan I continue receiving emails telling me I need to renew because my plan is about to expire.
 These emails telling me I have not yet renewed persist well after I have re-renewed, my spouse has confirmed his information, and the renewal has been accepted.
 Every single year I call in to confirm that things are on track and voice my concern for this inaccurate and confusing email communication.” — Anonymous

-One of the really unfortunate things about Great Lakes is that they’re not really set up to handle PSLF, says Travis.
-“I sometimes get people who want to leave their loans with Great lakes until they get their 10 years in, and this is not the right thing to do.
+Great Lakes doesn’t handle Public Service Loan Forgiveness (PSLF) borrowers, which is unfortunate.
+Travis said, “I sometimes get people who want to leave their loans with Great lakes until they get their 10 years in.
+This is not the right thing to do.
 Great lakes is good, but they aren’t worth not having a verified paper trail.”

 Instead, try moving your loans to FedLoan instead (despite their horrible reputation) because they’ll at least give you a better shot at making sure your payments counts.
-When it comes to PSLF, you don’t want to take chances.
+When it comes to PSLF and other student loan forgiveness programs, you don’t want to take chances.
+You want a solid paper trail.

-The last thing you want to have happen when you owe a six-figure bill is to find out that your loan servicer actually has no idea what’s going on with it, like this person:
+When you owe a six-figure bill, you don’t want to find out that your loan servicer actually has no idea what’s going on with it, like this person:

 I am a recent dental school graduate and still in deferment.
 Because my spouse and I have a unique financial situation.
 I needed to end my in-school deferment so that I could sign up for the REPAYE program now.
 It has been extremely difficult to get Great Lakes to do this.